 Once you've saved the file your original image won't be needed anymore.
 You can close it without saving changes, or keep it open just in case you want to go back and try out some different color indexing effects.

 Click on the little down-arrow icon in the right-hand corner of the swatches palette.
 This opens a context menu where you should click Load Swatches… to browse for your newly-saved color table.
-By default the palette load screen is looking for .ACO files, so be sure to change that to .ACT before browsing.
+By default, the palette load screen is looking for .ACO files, so are sure to change that to .ACT before browsing.

 Now just select the file and presto!
 All the colors will be loaded right into your swatches palette for easy use.